vincentrolfs/eulerdali/README.md

 A click on `randomize` creates random formulas.
 Feel free to try it a bunch of times until you find a cool image.

+Eulerdali is open-sourced software licensed under the MIT license.

 ## How?

 Eulerdali is written in TypeScript, without any frameworks.
 It sets the pixel colors in a HTML canvas using `putImageData`.
 This is much more efficient than calling `fillRect` a bunch of times.